 Have you ever looked down at your ankles and feet, hardly recognizing them as your own because they are so swollen?
 Whether from long days on your feet, travel or surgery, it happens.
 For pregnant women, it’s almost inevitable.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Swelling (or what doctors refer to as edema) happens when your body retains fluid in the lower legs, ankles and feet, she says.
+Swelling (or what doctors refer to as edema) happens when your body retains fluid in your lower legs, ankles and feet, she says.
 It most often occurs on both sides of the body, and it’s not an emergency situation.

-“When it comes to swelling, it’s about management and getting through the day,” she says.
+“When it comes to swelling, it’s about management and getting through the day,” Dr. Botek says.
 “There’s nothing that’s necessarily curative.”

-You can often treat the symptoms of swelling that occurs on both sides of your body yourself, Dr. Botek says.
+You can often treat the symptoms of swelling that occur on both sides of your body yourself, Dr. Botek says.
 Here are some ideas that can help:

 - Compression socks.
 Available at your local drug store, shoe store or online, compression socks provide pain relief and prevent fluid collection in your legs, ankles and feet.
 They come in light, medium and heavy weights, so be sure you select a pair that isn’t too tight for your body.
 Dr. Botek suggests starting with lightweight socks that measure between 12 to 15 millimeters or 15 to 20 millimeters of mercury.
 Then wear them as long as you can tolerate, beginning first thing in the morning.

 - Elevation.
 Prop your legs up on an ottoman to help decrease swelling.
 Various yoga poses, such as lying on the floor with your legs raised and pressed against the wall, can also help.